metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 Loads and renders a template immediately.
 Uses the same arguments as `cache`.
 Calls the `cache` API but also calls `render` on the returned template.

+**From v0.6.4:** The `vars` argument is also used as the extra fields for a render call.
+This allows for an immediately loaded/rendered template to now use field values as well the initial lexical variables.

 **From v0.6.0:** Please refere to the `cache` api on details regarding argument handling